 Although it takes months to embroider one of our coats and weeks to carry it with donkeys across the Afghan borders, days to sew them by hand and then bring them to Berlin.
 This is what makes Zazi magical and what people feel when they wear our products.

 6. What would you say to someone addicted to fast fashion?

 Oh, that I totally feel you!
 Fashion is so much fun and fast fashion makes certain trends very accessible.
 It's okay to be in fashion, but you have to be ready to buy more second hand.

 I grew up with very little money for clothes.
 With 20 euros pocket money, I had the choice either to buy two fast fashion pieces or to find the best cashmere sweaters for 1 euro in a small second-hand shop.

-7. Our world until 2050 - how do you look at the future?
+7. Our world until 2050, how do you see the future?
 And how will the fashion industry change over time?